ctr-code/testshot/README.md

 Lint Python source code and take screen shots to prove it.

+It is tested on Linux, probably works on Windows but won't work on Mac because the clipboard paste keyboard shortcut is different.

 Screenshots are created in `docs/py-valid`.

 If the lint fails it won't take any screenshots.

 The `reject_file` function determines if a python file is included.
 If your virtual environment folder is not called `.venv` you'll need to add it in, otherwise the tool will pick up a great many library files.

+It's a bit janky so don't do anything while it's running.

 # Installation